-Diagnosis and management of endometriosis: A systematic review of international and national guidelines
+Diagnosis and management of endometriosis: a systematic review of international and national guidelines

-Hirsch M., Begum M., Paniz E., Barker C., Davis C., Duffy J.
+Hirsch M., Begum MR., Paniz None., Barker C., Davis CJ., Duffy JMN.

-© 2017 RCOG.
-Background: The development of clinical guidelines requires standardised methods informed by robust evidence synthesis.
+© 2017 Royal College of Obstetricians and Gynaecologists Background: The development of clinical guidelines requires standardised methods informed by robust evidence synthesis.
 Objectives: We evaluated the methodological quality of endometriosis guidelines, mapped their recommendations, and explored the relationships between recommendations and research evidence.
 Search strategy: We searched EMBASE, MEDLINE, and PubMed from inception to February 2016.
 Selection criteria: We included guidelines related to the diagnosis and management of endometriosis.
 Data collection and analysis: The search strategy identified 879 titles and abstracts.
 We include two international and five national guidelines.
 Four independent authors assessed the methodological quality of the included guidelines, using the Appraisal of Guidelines for Research & Evaluation (AGREE-II) instrument, and systematically extracted the guideline recommendations and supporting research evidence.
 Main results: One hundred and fifty-two different recommendations were made.
 Ten recommendations (7%) were comparable across guidelines.
 The European Society of Human Reproduction and Embryology was objectively evaluated as the highest quality guideline (methodological quality score: 88/100).
 There was substantial variation between the supporting evidence presented by individual guidelines for comparable recommendations.
 Forty-two recommendations (28%) were not supported by research evidence.
 No guideline followed the standardised guideline development methods (AGREE-II).
 Conclusions: There is substantial variation in the recommendations and methodological quality of endometriosis guidelines.
 Future guidelines should be developed with reference to high-quality methods in consultation with key stakeholders, including women with endometriosis, ensuring that their scope can truly inform clinical practice and eliminate unwarranted and unjustified variations in clinical practice.
-Tweetable abstract: #Endometriosis guidelines vary in recommendations and quality.
+Tweetable abstract: #Endometriosis guidelines vary in recommendati ons and quality. @EndometriosisUK.